 Clauson, however, had placed a curse on Herndon, wishing that his children all have split chins and that barberry bushes inundate his land.

-2. Riot.
-Legend has it that a near riot broke out at the tavern in response to a Massachusetts constable arriving in town to arrest a Rhode Islander.
-The constable had arrested a man and was holding him at the nearby Pray's Tavern.
-A group of residents assembled at a hastily arranged town meeting at Mowry's Tavern.
-The group sent an emisary to the other tavern to inqure under what authority the Massachusetts' constable claimed to operate.
+Another legend has it that a near riot broke out at the tavern in response to a Massachusetts constable arriving in town to arrest a Rhode Islander.
+The constable held the man at the nearby Pray's Tavern.
+In response, a group of residents hastily assembled at the Mowry Tavern.
+The group sent an emissary to the other tavern to inquire under what authority the Massachusetts constable claimed to operate.